confidential-computing/governance/TAC/Meetings/2024/2024-06-13/CCC-TAC-Minutes-2024-06-13.md

 ## CC Summit Feedback

 DM asked for feedback on the recent CC summit conference.
 Ofir Azoulay-Rozanes (OAR) stated that it was the first conference he attended where people understood confidential computing.
 OAR mentioned that AI was a major topic of discussion, but he felt it was important for people to understand that confidential computing is not just for AI—it is important for any application with sensitive data.
-Fritz Alder said he found the discussion balance between AI solutions to come and current solutions that are available.
+Fritz Alder said he found the discussion balanced between AI solutions to come and CC product offerings that are available today.

 Mike Bursell (MB) agreed that the conference over-rotated on AI, he noted there was a lot of interest in business models for attestation and that this should be a focus area for CCC.